 Bermuda's country code is 441.
 Direct dialling is possible to and from the island.

 Most mobile phones will work on the island; ask your carrier ahead of time to make sure.
-To avoid excessive roaming charges, many visitors rent mobile phones.

 The electrical current in Bermuda is 110 volts, 60Hz AC, which is the same voltage supported by the U.S. and Canada.

 Travellers from the U.K. and Europe will need to use an adapter since two-pronged plugs are in use island-wide.

 Standard Time in Bermuda is Greenwich Mean Time minus four hours.
 In other words, the clocks on our island read:

 - Five hours behind Munich